Spoiler: You’re Paying Too Much For Your Cell Service. These Plans Start at $4/Month

 We found a discount wireless carrier called Tello that offers plans starting at just $5 a month.
 How much are you paying now?

-Tello operates on Sprint’s nationwide network, offering 4G LTE data everywhere Sprint does.
+Tello operates on a 4G LTE/5G nationwide network.
 It lets you choose a wireless plan based on how many minutes and how much data you want, and you can even use Tello’s coverage tool to see how strong the network is where you live.

-You can bring your own phone (Tello works with any Sprint-compatible phone) or buy a new one through them.
+You can bring your own phone (Tello works with any unlocked, GSM-compatible phone) or buy a new one through them.
 Even better: There are no early termination or activation fees, no contracts or phone-exclusive plans — no tricks of any kind.

 We chatted with Fran DeRosier, a busy mom of four who used to pay more than $350 per month for her family’s plan.
 With Tello, she’s now paying $65 a month — for four lines!